INFORMATION CHECKED AND UPDATED 31st JANUARY 2024

 If you are not planning to spend time in Lisbon, you will need to

 get from the Airport to LISBOA ORIENTE station.
-This is now very
+Obviously, taxis

-Oriente station every few minutes from 0630 until 0100 every
+every few minutes from 0630 until 0100 every night.
+The journey

 If you are planning to spend time in Lisbon, most trains to the